RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 * A bare metal server running Windows on hardware directly
 * A Virtual Machine running a virtual instance of Windows on Hyper-V, Virtual Box, Docker etc.

 > Regardless of physical or virtual instance, each Windows installation requires a separate Web Connection runtime license.
+>
+> **Simplified: For every Windows license, you also need a Web Connection license.**

 #### Multiple Sites per Windows Instance are allowed
 On that physical or virtual instance, you can however run as many Web sites or Domains as you wish.
 As long as you stay on a single Windows instance, no additional licenses are needed.
-Only additional **physical or virtual** machines, whether for production, load balancing, staging or testing all require an additional license each.
+This means you can host many Web sites running IIS on a single server.
+Only additional **physical or virtual** machines, whether for production, load balancing, staging or testing require an additional license each.

 #### Runtime Distribution
 A run-time license allows distribution of a compiled Web Connection application and distribution of any of the binary files included with Web Connection, but server licensing applies to the distributed application.
 Either you or your client has to have a license for each Windows Instance the distributed application runs on.

-Runtime licenses allow for compiled code only.
-If you need to distribute source code to your clients, they will need a separate developer license either from your license counts or from their own.
+Runtime licenses allow for compiled code only and you can issue those licenses to customers from your license pool.

 #### Source Code Distribution requires a Developer License
-No portions of the Web Connection framework may be re-distributed as source code without a full developer license.
-If your application distribution for clients requires that the Web Connection source code any part of it is distributed, your client will need a source code license.
+No portions of the Web Connection framework may be re-distributed as source code without a **full** developer license.
+If your application distribution for clients requires that the Web Connection source code any part of it is distributed, your client will need a full developer license.

 Runtime applications can make use of any of the framework classes supplied by the Web Connection framework including the HTML rendering classes and support tools as long as distributed in compiled form (APP/EXE).